Download Careers360 App

 • The study of allelic interaction gives insight into genetics, breeding, and medicine.

-Nonallelic Or Epistatic Gene Interaction
+Nonallelic or Epistatic Gene Interaction

-• Epistasis refers to the event of interaction between different genes; the effect of one gene masks or modifies the expression of a second gene.
+Epistasis refers to the event of interaction between different genes; the effect of one gene masks or modifies the expression of a second gene.
+Non-allelic interactions refer to interactions between alleles at different loci.

-Methods Of Epistatic Interactions
+Methods of Epistatic Interactions

 Epistatic interactions are categorised as: